Z-Ramezani/Compiler_project/README.md

 * Semantic analyser

 ## Lexical analyser
 Categorizes the contents of the input file as tokens.
 It is also the job of lexical analyzer to get rid of code comments.
-The output of the lexical analyzer for our program would look like this: input
+The output of the lexical analyzer for our program for sample input would look like this:

+Sample input
 ```
 int main(){
 int a=3;